Want to know what ULPA is all about? Join some animated friends as they find out about ULPA in this short video "Introducing ULPA".

 University Languages Portal Australia (ULPA) was established to remedy this, through making visible in a single online location all languages taught at all Australian universities, along with helpful information for students wanting to study them.
 We want to ensure that languages of all kinds can be more easily and more widely incorporated into the educational experience of Australian students.
 This will benefit students, programs and institutions – and the nation, by building up our collective language capacity.

 The importance of creating the University Languages Portal Australia was recognised by the Australian Government’s Office for Learning and Teaching (OLT).
-The project commenced in mid-2014 and has funding from the OLT for two years, as well as further, ongoing support from the Australian Research Council’s Centre of Excellence for the Dynamics of Language (CoEDL).
+The project commenced in mid-2014 and was awarded funding from the OLT for two years, and received further ongoing support from the Australian Research Council’s Centre of Excellence for the Dynamics of Language (CoEDL).
 CoEDL carries out research on Australian Indigenous languages and minority languages of the Asia-Pacific region as part of its goal to investigate how languages vary, how they are learned, how they are processed and how they evolve.

 Who is running ULPA?